Creating histogram in SQL using Case... When

 In this query, we first use the CASE statement to categorize the sales amounts into different bins based on the specified conditions.
 We assign the appropriate bin category label to each amount.
 We also include an "Unknown" category to handle any values that do not meet the specified conditions.

-Next, we wrap the above query in a subquery (bin_data) to assign the bin category labels to each sales amount.
+) to assign the bin category labels to each sales amount.

 Finally, we use the outer query to aggregate the counts for each bin category using the GROUP BY clause.
-We count the occurrences of each bin category and assign it as bin_count.
+We count the occurrences of each bin category and assign it as bin_count

-The result of the query will include the bin_category column representing the bin ranges and the corresponding bin_count column displaying the count of sales amounts in each bin.
-The result will be ordered by the bin_category.
+column displaying the count of sales amounts in each bin.
+The result will be ordered by the bin_category

 You can adjust the conditions and bin labels based on your specific requirements to create the desired histogram.